yandex-cloud/docs/en/managed-postgresql/concepts/storage.md

 {{ mpg-name }} lets you use local storage for database clusters.
 Local disks are physically located in the database host servers.

-When creating a cluster, you can choose between the following storage types:
+When creating a cluster, you can choose between the following disk types:

 * Local SSD storage (`local-ssd`): The fastest disks.
-This storage capacity is between 10 and 2048 GB.
+This storage size is between 10 and 2048 GB.
-* Standard local disk storage (`local-hdd`): Uses slower but larger disks.
-Available only for hosts powered by Broadwell or Cascade Lake and with at least eight vCPUs. `local-hdd` storage has a fixed volume: 10240 GB for Broadwell and 12800 GB for Cascade Lake.
+* Standard local disks (`local-hdd`): A slower but large storage option.
+Available only for hosts powered by Broadwell or Cascade Lake and with at least eight vCPUs. `local-hdd` storage has a fixed volume: 10240 GB for Broadwell and 12000 GB for Cascade Lake.

 {% endif %}